Bolognese

 With a Bolognese puppy, you’re guaranteed a companion dog and cuddle buddy for life—one who will follow you everywhere.
 Bolos thrive on attention and emotional connection and are happiest when their parent is at home.
 While these sociable types will get along well with other four-legged pets, they are perfectly happy being the stars of their own one-pup act.
 Leaving them alone for long periods is a no-no, as this can lead to some less desirable behaviors, like separation anxiety, chewing and barking.

 Despite their small size, Bolos can make great watchdogs as they will quickly notice and alert you of anything unusual.
 But don’t count on them to be your bodyguard.
-Apart from letting you know when there’s someone at the door, they’re not big barkers and are not prone to biting or aggression.
+Apart from letting you know when there’s someone at the door, they’re not big barkers and are not prone to biting.
 They can, however, make great therapy dogs and are perfectly content to match your activity level, keep your lap warm and do pretty much whatever else makes you happy.

 How to Care for a Bolognese